-Snakes in Africa are prey to countless predators, including the famous cats, who will happily seek out a nest as a meal.
+African snakes are prey to countless predators, including the famous cats, who will happily seek out a nest as a meal.
 So they know how to fight back.

-Some can grow to 5 meters in length while others spit venom at their victims.
-There are dangerous snakes in Asia and Australia of course, but it’s those in Africa that have the most feared reputation.
+Some can grow to 5 meters in length, while others spit venom at their victims.
+There are dangerous snakes in Asia and Australia, of course, but it’s those in Africa that have the most feared reputation.

 As an example, the saw-scaled viper emits a toxin 16 times more venomous than Asia’s most venomous viper.